-Which is why, at the ripe old age of 30, I thought I’d missed my chance to explore far-flung countries in any manner that didn't involve sterilised resort hotels and peering at notable landmarks through the tinted windows of an air-conditioned coach.
+Which is why, at the ripe old age of 30, I thought I’d missed my chance to explore far-flung countries in any manner that didn't involve sterilized resort hotels and peering at notable landmarks through the tinted windows of an air-conditioned coach.

 Of course, this is a ridiculous notion.
-Travelling, nomadic working, and career breaks have never been easier.
+Traveling, nomadic work, and career breaks have never been easier.
 Hostel guests range in age from teenagers to baby boomers and beyond.
 And with the ease of homestays, improving transport links within emerging countries and crowdsourcing travel tips via the internet, there is absolutely no need to spend your travels listening to a man talk dully over a bus microphone, experiencing nothing in the way of local culture but rest-stop toilets.

-One person who embraced travelling later on is Jo Carroll, a 65-year-old from Wiltshire who, nine years ago, set off on the adventure of a lifetime around the world and back again – and she hasn’t stopped since.
+One person who embraced traveling later on is Jo Carroll, a 65-year-old from Wiltshire who, nine years ago, set off on the adventure of a lifetime around the world and back again – and she hasn’t stopped since.
 She's even written nine books (seven about her travels), including Over The Hill and Far Away: One Grown-Up Gap Year.
 We spoke to Jo about her adventures...

-I hadn’t travelled a lot before my big adventure.
+I hadn’t traveled a lot before my big adventure.
 I married at 24, and got caught up with work and children and then widowhood.
 The main priority was just keeping the show on the road.
 But the seed was always there; I always used all my leave, and always knew where and when I would go next.
 I would often travel with groups, as I found it the easiest way to travel when I had limited time.

 My brother went overland to Australia in the late 1960s and I'd always wanted to do the same.
 My Big Trip was inspired by an article in The Guardian called "Gap Years Are Wasted On The Young".
 My children were grown and I could see nothing to stop me.
 So I gave up work and went!

 I was 56 when I left home.
-I began in Australia and New Zealand, to get used to travelling, and then to Nepal (where I knew a guide from a previous group trip) and into India for three months.
+I began in Australia and New Zealand, to get used to traveling, and then to Nepal (where I knew a guide from a previous group trip) and into India for three months.
 Then I went across to southeast Asia.
 The original plan was to go for a year, but it was cut short at nine months when I was taken ill in Cambodia and had to come home.

 Since then, I’ve been to so many different places.
 I went back to Cambodia and found one of the men who helped me when I was ill, and on to Vietnam.
 I've been back to Nepal and Malaysia, and to Cuba, Ecuador, Thailand and Laos, and Malawi.